fermuch/medio-comms/README.md

       // We are reading IO 0, which is IGNITION Serial1.println(parser.getIO(receivedMessage, 0));
     }

+    // Note: you can request an STT to the Suntech device sending it the following message:
+    // Serial.write("SttReq\r\n");

     // do not forget to yield to not lock on large messages! yield();